seperalta22/MV-JS-capstone/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Leaderboard<a name="about-project"></a>
+# 📖 Capstone-js<a name="about-project"></a>

-In Leaderboard Project we work only in plain JavaScript and Html.
+ Capstone-js Project we work only in plain JavaScript and Html.

 ## 🛠 Built With <a name="built-with"></a>